Commercial Networking, Cameras & Access · Lubbock, Texas

 - 04.

-Cameras and access control carry the OEM warranty (typically 3–5 years) plus a 1-year on-site labor warranty from us.
-If a camera dies in year one, we drive out and swap it.
-Free.
+Cameras and access control carry the OEM warranty (typically 3–5 years) plus a 1-year workmanship warranty from us.
+If something we installed fails because of how we installed it, we fix it.

 - 05.